GenRewrite: Query Rewriting via Large Language Models: Introduction

+\head{Target workloads} Repeatedly invoking an LLM incurs a time and monetary overhead.
+As mentioned above, when the formal verifier cannot guarantee the equivalence, a human expert needs to inspect the rewrite, which incurs an additional delay.
+For these reasons, \tool is only focused on the following use cases: \begin{enumerate}[leftmargin=0.5cm] \item \textbf{Recurrent workloads}, where the same query template is executed many times, such as BI (Business Intelligence) dashboards, reporting, ETL, DB-based applications, and dbt~\cite{dbt} jobs.
+For instance, over 60\% of the jobs in Microsoft clusters are recurrent~\cite{jindal2018selecting}.
+Here, queries can be rewritten and optimized by \tool once and then reused many times.

+\item \textbf{Highly expensive queries} expected to take 10s of minutes, e.g., an adhoc query scanning terabytes of data.
+Here, even if the query is run once, the additional overhead of leveraging an LLM or a human expert is still well justified. \end{enumerate}

+In other words, \tool is \emph{not} designed for real-time adhoc workloads, where queries are novel \textbf{\underline{and}} relatively light, as the additional overhead of an LLM cannot be amortized.

-\head{Contributions} We make the following contributions: \begin{enumerate} \item We provide, to the best of our knowledge, the first in-depth analysis of LLMs for query rewriting, highlighting both the challenges and opportunities for future research in this area (\S\ref{sec:insight}). \item We present \tool, a holistic tool leveraging LLMs for autonomous query rewriting.
-It addresses the key challenges of using LLMs by introducing (i) the notion of Natural Language Rewrite Rules (NLR2) for finding better rewrites and effective knowledge transfer, (ii) a utility score for NLR2s to minimize LLM confusion caused by irrelevant or too many rules , and (iii) a counterexample-guided iterative correction method. (\S\ref{sec:approach}). \item We evaluate \tool on TPC-DS, the most complex public benchmark, speeding up 22 out of 99 queries by more than a 2x, which is 2.5x--3.2x higher coverage than state-of-the-art traditional query rewriting and 2.1x higher than the out-of-box LLM performance (\S\ref{sec:expr}). \end{enumerate}
+\head{Contributions} We make the following contributions: \begin{enumerate}[leftmargin=0.5cm] \item We present one of the first in-depth analyses of LLMs for query rewriting, outlining key challenges and opportunities for future research in this area (\S\ref{sec:insight}). \item We present \tool, a holistic tool leveraging LLMs for autonomous query rewriting.
+It addresses the key challenges of using LLMs by introducing (i) the notion of Natural Language Rewrite Rules (NLR2) for finding better rewrites and effective knowledge transfer, (ii) a utility score for NLR2s to minimize LLM confusion caused by irrelevant or too many rules , and (iii) a counterexample-guided iterative correction method. (\S\ref{sec:approach}). \item We evaluate \tool on the standard TPC-DS and JOB benchmarks and \revtwo{their SQLStorm-generated variants}. \tool consistently optimizes more queries at every speedup threshold than all baselines. \revtwo{At the $\geq$2x threshold on TPC-DS, \tool improves 25 queries—~1.35x more than LLM-driven baselines and ~2.6x more than LLM-enhanced rule-based baselines—and the gap widens further on TPC-DS (SQLStorm); on JOB and its SQLStorm variant, where queries are simpler, absolute gains are smaller but \tool still leads.} (\S\ref{sec:expr}).